Rutherford Appleton Laboratory: Decommissioning

-According to its Annual Report from 2017-2018, STFC expects the end of the ISIS pulsed neutron source and the associated Second Target Station to be in 2040 and anticipates decommissioning to take 55 years.
+According to its Annual Report from 2017 to 2018, STFC expects the end of the ISIS pulsed neutron source and the associated Second Target Station to be in 2040 and anticipates decommissioning to take 55 years.
 The cost of radioactive waste disposal could range between £9 million and £16 million.

 In popular culture

 RAL was used as a set for the filming of an episode of Terry Nation's BBC TV series Blake's 7.

 The computer-generated imagery (CGI) for Ridley Scott's 1979 film Alien were created at the Atlas Computer Laboratory which is now part of RAL.

 The Space Science department featured in the "In the Box" episode of the CBeebies series Nina and the Neurons.